-A Green Personal Computer, also known as a Green PC, refers to a computer that is designed to use energy more efficiently, reduce environmental impact through the use of recycled materials and non-toxic substances, and facilitate recycling or safe disposal at the end of its life cycle.
+A Green Personal Computer, also known as a Green PC, refers to a computer designed to use energy more efficiently, reduce environmental impact through recycled materials and non-toxic substances, and facilitate recycling or safe disposal at the end of its life cycle.
 The term highlights sustainable and environmentally sound practices in its manufacturing, usage, and disposal.
 In other words, a Green PC is a computer developed with an emphasis on minimizing environmental harm.

 The phonetic pronunciation of “Green Personal Computer” is: /ɡriːn pərˈsəʊnəl kəmˈpjuːtər/

-- Green Personal Computers (PCs) are environmentally friendly computers designed with an emphasis on energy efficiency, recyclability, and reduced harmful emissions.
+- Green Personal Computers (PCs) are environmentally friendly computers designed to emphasize energy efficiency, recyclability, and reduced harmful emissions.

-- They can contribute significantly to the reduction of electronic waste and energy consumption, thereby reducing the carbon footprint.
+- They can significantly reduce electronic waste and energy consumption, thereby reducing the carbon footprint.